-This event is arguably a far less extreme case and type of complaints filed at the CCRB each year.
+This hypothetical scenario is arguably a far less extreme case and type of complaints filed at the CCRB each year.
 More extreme cases of police killing, excessive force, and discrimination are based on race, among others.

-The words of Eric Garner and now George Floyd has become a meme associated with police use of excessive force, disregard for human rights and repressed anger and hatred toward members of the black race in America.
-In New York City, the words of the victim brought back memories of the injustice, high handedness, and bias by an institution and leadership experienced in the case of Eric Garner in 2014, when he said the same words ‘I can’t breathe ‘before dying.
+The words of Eric Garner and now George Floyd have become memes associated with police use of excessive force, disregard for human rights and repressed anger and hatred toward members of the black race in America.
+In New York City, the words of George Floyd brought back memories of the injustice, high-handedness, and bias by an institution and leadership experienced in the case of Eric Garner in 2014, when he said the same words ‘I can’t breathe ‘before dying.

-Different faces of reaction: People express emotions in different ways ranging from withdrawing to venting their feelings.
-Over the years, the families of victims, well-wishers, and public members have expressed their grievances toward perceived injustice in various ways, including peaceful demonstrations, press briefings, and lawsuits.
-The media, always at the heart of the issues, have consistently played a pivotal role in framing the case, sometimes for good and at other times for bad.
-Its interest was lasting as long as the next big news or events happens, then they turn their attention onto other issues.
-While the media has played a considerable role in supporting the fight and bringing justice, it is usually an uphill task that is tedious and hard.
-Unfortunately, until a few cases become reported in the mainstream media, which means that most aggrieved members of the community, tend to let the matter go, or resign to fate.
-However, this response leaves an indelible mark and ingrained hatred that keeps festering in the subconscious of any wronged person for years – because delayed justice feels like justice denied.
+Different faces of reaction: People express emotions in different ways ranging from withdrawal to venting their feelings.
+Over the years, the families of victims, well-wishers, and members of the public have expressed their grievances toward perceived injustice in various ways, which include peaceful demonstrations, press briefings, and lawsuits.
+The media, much at the heart of the issues, have consistently played a pivotal role in framing a case, whether for good or bad.
+The public’s interest was lasting as long as the next big news or events happens, then they turn their attention onto other issues.
+While the media plays a considerable role in supporting the fight and bringing justice, it is usually an uphill task that is arduous.
+Unfortunately, until a few cases become reported in the mainstream media, most aggrieved members of the community will tend to “let the matter go”, or resign to fate.
+This response, however, leaves an indelible mark and ingrained hatred that festers in the subconscious of any wronged person for years, because delayed justice feels like justice denied.
 Such acts result in repressed feelings, which over time, build into long term prejudice, discrimination, and hatred.
-Hence, when in May, people took to the streets of New York to collectively express their solidarity with the black American community, together grieving over the numerous deaths and injustice toward the black community over the years while demanding a long-overdue change became a moment in time and history.
+Hence, in May of 2020, people took to the streets of New York to collectively express their solidarity with the black American community, together grieving over the numerous deaths and injustice toward the black community over the years while demanding a long-overdue change.
+This pivotal event chronicled a moment in time and history.
 Cases of police brutality, racial, institutional, and social injustices date back to several years in New York.
-There have been several sensational cases like Eric Garner, as evidence of this phenomenon.
-Although many cases never get to the attention of the media and the general public.
-Yet, evidence abounds everywhere in the city and state at large, resulting in the enforcement of a curfew for several days to curb the violence, looting, and heightened tension in New York City, which was almost getting out of hand.
-However, after the protests, what next?
+There have been several sensational cases like Eric Garner, as evidence of this phenomenon, although many cases never get to the attention of the media and the general public.
+Yet, evidence abounds everywhere in the city and state at large, resulting in the enforcement of a curfew for several days to curb the violence, looting, and heightened tension in New York City.
+The resounding question is “What next”?

-The truth is that these past weeks of protests have established some core facts – there is a problem with policing in the United States.
-Secondly, black, and brown-skinned Americans receive forceful treatment than other racial communities.
-There is a call for a change in this regard, and lead by example on racial injustice; otherwise, they lose integrity.
+The truth is that these historic weeks of protests in summer 2020 have established some core facts: there is a problem with policing in the United States.
+Secondly, black, and brown-skinned Americans receive greater excessive force by police than other racial communities.
+There is a call for a change in this regard, and black leaders to lead by example on fighting racial injustice; otherwise, they lose integrity.
 Against this backdrop, different stakeholders have made suggestions on addressing these issues, based on the need for adjustments at different levels in the society.

 Enact and enforce policy changes: Proposed laws on reform must be adopted by the House to support the clamor by citizens against institutional discrimination which includes reviewing existing programs and grants.
-For instance, the 1033 program managed by the Department of Defense, inadvertently militarizing the police.
-This law has turned the police department into an’ internal military’ working against Americans, especially black and brown Americans.
-Under this program, the police become armed with military weapons, which are against the primary role of the police in the community.
+For instance, the 1033 program managed by the Department of Defense, inadvertently militarizes the U.S. police.
+This law has turned the police department into an’ internal military’ working against Americans, particularly black and brown citizens.
+Under this program, the police become armed with military weapons, which run counter to the primary role of the police in the community.
 Next, the Community Oriented Policing Services (COPS) grants require a review.
 It needs to address the idea of flooding the community streets with large numbers of law enforcement personnel, which has proved counter-productive over the years.